I'm Pieter Leek

 Reference Work

-To validate how I think about industrial architecture, I designed and built a working reference implementation of a defensible OT/IT system — from field sensors to cloud, following IEC 62443 zone segmentation, Zero Trust identity, NIS2 compliance readiness, and ISA-95 data modeling.
+To validate how I think about industrial integration today, I designed and built a working reference implementation of a connected OT/IT stack — from field sensors to cloud, following ISA-95 data modeling and IEC 62443 zone structure.

 This is not a simulation.
-Zone 1 and Zone 2 are built and operational — ESP32 sensors with mTLS certificate identity, a hardened MQTT broker, NTP as a security control, ISA-95 namespace enforcement, and an Ignition SCADA node.
+ESP32 sensors publish over MQTT with certificate-based identity, a hardened broker handles routing, an ISA-95 namespace enforces data structure, and Ignition SCADA consumes and visualizes the result.
 All containerized, version-pinned, and declaratively managed in Git.

-A six-part video demonstration series is in production, documenting each architectural layer under simulated failure conditions.
-The full technical paper is available below.
+A six-part video series is in production, documenting each integration layer under real conditions.

 Contact